wonkodv/hanstool/README.md

 The Env can be reloaded, in which case it forgets everything except for a few "persistent" bindings.
 These are made with `Env.put_persistent(ke, value)`.

+Attributes of the `Env` that are not found on the object are looked up in the dict.
+Log functions and hooks are usually accessed as attributes of `Env`, so they could be kept outside of the namespace by setting them up as attributes.
+This might even work but I wouldn't recommend it.

 Scripts
 -----------

 Scripts are python scripts that are all executed in the same namespace.
 You can define functions variables and most important, commands there.
 The way you load scripts:
-1. Specify one or more scripts or directories with scripts on the commandline
+1. Specify one or more scripts or directories with scripts on the command line
-2. If no scripts were loaded on the commandline,
+2. If no scripts were loaded on the command line,
     The ':' seperated directories from the `SCRIPTS` variable are loaded (from the `Env`.
 Use the `HT3_SCRIPTS` environment variable from outside ht3.)
 3. If no `SCRIPTS` variable is defined, use `ht3/default_scripts` which definitely exists and `~/.config/ht3` if exists.

-Since `~/.config` looks a bit silly on windows, you might want to name your script folder (and propably the default scripts) explicitly using the 1st or 2nd form from a batch file.
+Since `~/.config` looks a bit silly on windows, you might want to name your script folder (and probably the default scripts) explicitly using the 1st or 2nd form from a batch file.

 The order in which scripts are loaded matters if they overwrite things that